 *Note: Instead of using color-coded circles on your rocks, you can put stickers, add people or paste other small details onto the rocks so you can move them around the map!*

 - Place your rocks on your landscape and write in directions for each location

 Now it’s time to create your scavenger hunt (for you or someone else!).
 You can reference our suggestions below or come up with your own game.

 Time to play!
 Some of our ideas involve taking your collages outside to match real-world places with scavenger hunt directions or collaged locations.
 You may want to slip your collage into a sheet protector before you head out to keep things tidy and protect these mini works of art!

-When coming up with themes for our virtual “scavenger hunt” we quickly realized the possibilities for combining your collaged landscape with unique variations on the typical scavenger hunt are truly endless…
+When coming up with themes for our virtual “scavenger hunt” we quickly realized the possibilities for combining your collaged landscape with unique variations on the typical scavenger hunt or obstacle course are truly endless…